spidernet-io/spiderpool/docs/usage/rdma-roce.md

 RDMA devices' network namespaces have two modes: shared and exclusive.
 Containers can either share or exclusively access RDMA network cards.
 In Kubernetes, shared cards can be utilized with macvlan or ipvlan CNI, while the exclusive one can be used with SR-IOV CNI.

 - Shared mode.
-Spiderpool leverages macvlan or ipvlan CNI to expose RoCE network cards on the host machine for Pod.
+Spiderpool leverages macvlan or ipvlan CNI to expose RoCE network cards on the host machine for all Pods.
 The [RDMA shared device plugin](https://github.com/Mellanox/k8s-rdma-shared-dev-plugin) is employed for exposing RDMA card resources and scheduling Pods.

 - Exclusive mode.
 Spiderpool utilizes [SR-IOV CNI](https://github.com/k8snetworkplumbingwg/sriov-network-operator) to expose RDMA cards on the host machine for Pods, providing access to RDMA resources.
 [RDMA CNI](https://github.com/k8snetworkplumbingwg/rdma-cni) is used to ensure isolation of RDMA devices.

-    For isolate RDMA network cards, at least one of the following conditions must be met:
+    For isolated RDMA network cards, at least one of the following conditions must be met:

     (1) Kernel based on 5.3.0 or newer, RDMA modules loaded in the system. rdma-core package provides means to automatically load relevant modules on system start